4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

 Download data
 -------------

-The :meth:`~fourinsight.engineroom.utils.datamanage.BaseDataSource.get()` method is used to download data from the source between two index values.
+The :meth:`~fourinsight.engineroom.utils.BaseDataSource.get()` method is used to download data from the source between two index values.

 .. code-block:: python